pabgan/pabgan-cv/CV-Pablo_Ganuza_Vidal.md

 ----------------

 Programming Languages
-:   **Java:** Comfortable writing any kind of application, but still not a developer.
+:   **Java:** I started as a Java intern developer.
+I am comfortable writing any kind of application, but still not a developer.
 I have written some functional **Android** applications for internal and personal consumption.

 :   **Python:** Still a beginner but comfortable enough to write tests and helper applications.
 	I am *very interested* in pushing this forward.

-:   **SQL:** I have used it daily for two years to gather information from DB and reviewing views' definitions.
+:   **SQL:** I have used it daily for two years to gather information from DB and review views' definitions.

 :   Very basic knowledge of **C**, having used it at University.